EngineerKhan/AdvDBClass/Week3/APIs and FastAPI.md

 Using this dataframe, we can easily filter the data and return a subset of the data.
-For example, let's return all the books with a price less than 100:
+For example, let's return all the books with a rating higher than 4.5:

 ```python
 dfFiltered = df[df['average_rating']>=4.5]